 This award is presented to an individual who has excelled as a senior student affairs officer in the student affairs profession at a college or university within Region IV-East. *According to the NASPA National Office, Dean refers to any title that denotes the lead student affairs officer on campus.

 This award is named for NASPA’s founding Chair of the Board of Directors (1919-1920) and former Dean of Men at the University of Wisconsin.
 The award is presented to a Chief Student Affairs Officer (CSAO)* who has demonstrated sustained professional achievement in student affairs work, innovative response in meeting students’ varied and emerging needs, effectiveness in developing staff, and leadership in community and college or university affairs.
 The award recipient must also have earned stature among and support of student, faculty, and fellow administrators on campus, and made significant contributions to the field through publications or involvement in professional associations.

 In addition to the regional recognition that accompanies this award, the recipient will also be considered for the National NASPA Scott Goodnight Award for Outstanding Performance as a Dean.
-Upon approval, the awards are presented at NASPA's awards luncheon which takes place during the annual conference.

 (Bolded bullet points are required, while non-bolded bullets are preferred.)